This article was published by the Great British Mag content team on 8 September 2021

 Do you know the history, local culture and the stories behind the people and buildings in your city, town or village?
 Well Heritage Open Days – a collection of over 5,000 events across the country – is a great way to learn.

-Whereever you are in the country you will be able to find free local talks, tours and events that will give you interesting insights.
+Whereever you are in the country you will be able to find free talks, tours and events that will give you interesting insights into your local area.

 Where: 800 buildings across London

-If you are the nosey type and would love to take a walk around some of the London’s most important and iconic buildings – most of which are not open to the public – then feast because Open House sees 800 public and private buildings open their doors to the public.
+If you are the nosey type and would love to take a walk around some of the London’s most important and iconic buildings – most of which are not open to the public – then check out Open House which sees public and private buildings open their doors to the public.

-Some of the buildings you can visit include 10 Downing Street (understandably this is a very popular one and you have to enter a ballot for a ticket) the New Scotland Yard and the BT Tower.
+Some of the buildings you can visit include 10 Downing Street (understandably this is a very popular one and you have to enter a ballot for a ticket) and HMS Treasury.

 The tradition of the Pearly Kings and Queens Harvest Festival goes back 140-years when an orphan called Henry Croft, who was a road sweeper around the markets in the East End of London, started raising money for the poor.
 He embellished his clothes with pearl buttons to attract attention.

 His endeavours were successful and he enlisted the help of the market traders, who were a close-knit community that had a long tradition of helping each other.
 The market traders that helped Henry Croft were known as Costermongers, who went onto become the first Pearly families.

 The tradition is still going strong and Croft’s great-granddaughter is the Pearly Queen of Somers Town.
 Many Pearly Kings and Queens are carrying on Henry Croft’s charitable work.
 Their efforts are marked every year with a Harvest Festival at the Guildhall in London.

 The Harvest Festival is a time in the UK when people give thanks to a bountiful crop harvest and the Pearly Kings and Queens use this as a time to remind people that there are people in every community that need help.